brti-dev/brti.dev/posts/hike-ningbo-fuquan-shan.md

 <figcaption>Yangshan CCP headquarters</figcaption>
 </figure>

-The trail begins as a narrow cobblestone road that is part of the hundreds or perhaps thousads of miles of the huge mountain post network of old Ningbo.
+The trail begins as a narrow cobblestone road that is part of the hundreds or perhaps thousands of miles of the huge mountain post network of old Ningbo.
 Much of this network was built by local governments in the Republic period or early CCP era to facilitate communication among the remote mountain villages of Eastern Zhejiang, though parts have been built by the parks department in recent years to promote exercise and provide outdoor activities for locals.

 <figure>